ices-eg/wg_MGWG/state-space/README.md

 Southern New England-Mid-Atlantic yellowtail | 4-5
 Cape Cod-Gulf of Maine yellowtail | 4-5
 Georges Bank winter flounder | 4-6
-Plaice | 6-9
+Southern New England-Mid-Atlantic winter flounder | 4-5 Plaice | 6-9
 Georges Bank Haddock | 5-7
 Gulf of Maine Haddock | 5-7
 White Hake | 5-8
 Pollock | 5-7
+US Herring | 7-8

 ***

+## After Ispra meeting

+We will have a Skype call every third Thursday of the month until next MGWG meeting.
+We will sort tasks to be completed prior to each meeting.
+* 18 October 4pm
+  * Ernesto J. will provide predicted indices at age with standard errors for terminal three years
+  * Chris L. will provide ASAP fit results
+  * Vanessa T. will work on plots of results
+  * Anders, Casper, Tim, Chris, Ernesto will work on text describing methods for the respective models and their implimentation here.
+  * Vanessa T. help drafting Intro?
+* 15 November 4pm
+* 20 December 4pm
+* 17 January 4pm
+* 21 February 4pm
+* 21 March 4pm
+* 18 April 4pm
+* 16 May 4pm
+* 20 June 4pm
+* 18 July 4pm
+* 15 August 4pm